-Valuation for Solvency Purposes
+• Valuation for Solvency Purposes

-As at the valuation date, the total value of Company assets is €106.8M on an IFRS basis and €104.1M on a SII basis.
-The total difference of €2.7M in the value of assets between the two bases is fully explained by the exclusion of "Other Intangible Assets" and the revaluation of the "Reinsurance Contracts Asset".
+As at the valuation date, the total value of Company assets is €106.9m on an IFRS basis and €96.3m on a SII basis.
+The total difference of €10.6M in the value of assets between the two bases is explained by the exclusion of "Other Intangible Assets" and the revaluation of the "Reinsurance Contracts Asset".
+Additionally, there is a difference between the two bases regarding the revaluation of insurance and intermediary receivables under IFRS and SII.